sofiapfund/BIO392/day_4/project_answers.md

 3225: tot nr of insertion sites

-Expected: not many insertions, cause they could lead to non-functional gene products.
+Expected: not many insertions, cause they could lead to non-functional gene products (and disease).
 More insertions should happen in non-coding regions, where indels don't have that big of a functional impact...

 It therefore makes sense that the mobile elements with the most insertions are the one in heterocromatine (non-coding regions).